WHY TRAVEL GUIDEBOOKS HAVE REFUSED TO DIE

 While this might be useful for someone wanting to find somewhere in a hurry, it doesn’t necessarily satisfy someone with a specialist knowledge of Parisian dining who wants to find the finest eatery, for example.

 Such a saturated online industry has led to a demand for more specialist ‘travel literature’, and these often take the form of a printed book.
-Travellers may want a literary tour of Shakespeare’s Britain or a guide to fine dining in San Sebastian – things that your typical online eBook won’t provide.
+Travelers may want a literary tour of Shakespeare’s Britain or a guide to fine dining in San Sebastian – things your typical online eBook won’t provide.

-Also, people planning a ‘once-in-a-lifetime' trip need more than the typical internet article, and are willing to invest in something with more authority; something tangible that the author has spent a lot of time researching and curating.
+Also, people planning a ‘once-in-a-lifetime' trip need more than the typical internet article and are willing to invest in something with more authority, something tangible that the author has spent a lot of time researching and curating.

 A digital future?